Quentin Collins: Night of Dark Shadows

 In 1971, Metro-Goldwyn-Mayer released Night of Dark Shadows, a sequel to the 1970 film House of Dark Shadows.
 Although both films presumably share continuity with one another, they exist independently of the television series.
 Once again, David Selby resumed the role of Quentin Collins as well as that of his character's ancestor, Charles Collins.
-In Night of Dark Shadows, Quentin Collins is an artist who inherits Collinwood after the passing of the last remaining family member, Elizabeth Collins Stoddard.
+In Night of Dark Shadows, Quentin Collins is an artist who inherits Collinwood after the passing of the last remaining family member, Elizabeth Collins Stoddard (Joan Bennett).

-Along with his wife Tracy (Kate Jackson), Quentin becomes the victim of Angelique – a witch who died over a century ago.
+Along with his wife Tracy (Kate Jackson), Quentin becomes the victim of Angelique Collins (Lara Parker) – a witch who died over a century ago.
 Angelique's spirit operates in tandem with that of her 19th century lover, Charles Collins and slowly subverts Quentin's will.
-Before long, Quentin's soul is consumed by the evil of Charles Collins and he begins stalking his wife and friends.
+Before long, Quentin's soul is consumed by the evil of Charles Collins and he begins stalking Tracy and friends Alex (John Karlen) and Claire Jenkins (Nancy Barrett).

 Dark Shadows audio drama

 Based on a stage play performed at a Dark Shadows convention, Return to Collinwood is an audio drama written by David Selby's son, Jamison Selby and Jim Pierson centered around Quentin Collins return to Collinwood.
-It starred most of the original cast, including David Selby (Quentin Collins), Kathryn Leigh Scott (Maggie Evans), John Karlen (Willie Loomis), Nancy Barrett (Carolyn), Lara Parker (Angelique), and many more.
+It starred most of the original cast, including David Selby (Quentin Collins), Kathryn Leigh Scott (Maggie Evans), John Karlen (Willie Loomis), Nancy Barrett (Carolyn Stoddard), Lara Parker (Angelique Bouchard), and many more.

-In 2006, Big Finish Productions continued the Dark Shadows saga with an original series of audio dramas, starring most of the original cast, with the addition of David Selby's son Jamison, and other talented voice actors.
+In 2006, Big Finish Productions continued the Dark Shadows saga with an original series of audio dramas, starring most of the original cast, with the addition of Selby's son Jamison, and other talented voice actors.
 Like Return to Collinwood, Quentin Collins is the central character, and the first season dealt with Quentin's return to Collinwood, and his attempts to re-establish the Collins family.